hidem1129-oss/Modular-Factory-System/README.md

 - More reusable module slots and standardized harnesses
 - Additional use cases using the same control modules
 - Recruiter-oriented 5-minute technical walkthrough video
+- More detailed troubleshooting and setup documentation

+---

 ## Disclaimer

-This project is intended for educational and PoC purposes.
+This project is intended for educational, prototyping, and proof-of-concept purposes.